microsoft/dstoolkit-azoda/docs/DetectionSolutionAccelerator/Auto-setup-pipelines-walkthrough.md

 Pixie is an interactive labelling tool that has built-in model training to accelerate the labelling process.

 Repeat the pipeline setup process with the path **/azure-pipelines/PIPELINE-auto-pixie-upload.yml**.
+Replace \<"Pixie endpoint"\> and \<"Pixie key"\> with your Pixie connection information.
 This will also require variables added before running, as above:

 - **Name**: **PIXIE_API**, **Value**: \<"Pixie endpoint"\>, select **Keep this value secret**, then **OK**
 - **Name**: **PIXIE_KEY**, **Value**: \<"Pixie key"\>, select **Keep this value secret**, then **OK**